 Illuminators are provided for some system libraries: glibc, pthread, and ccur\rt.
-Since the construction of illuminators depends on DWARF debug information which is not in system libraries, creating custom illuminators for system libraries requires the installation of appropriate debug-info RPMs.
+Since the building of illuminators depends on DWARF debug information which is not normally in system libraries, creating custom illuminators for system libraries requires the installation of appropriate debug-info RPMs or versions of the system libraries with debug information still in them (different Linux distributions take differing approaches to this).

-An illuminator for main() is also provided that will perform the trace\begin() operation for programs that aren't already using NightTrace (see "trace\begin" on page 2-6).
+An illuminator for main() is also provided that will perform the trace\begin() operation for programs that aren't already using NightTrace (see "trace\begin, Trace.begin" on page 2-7).